 The next question is: where due diligence obligations do exist on UK company service providers, how good is the compliance?
 Nobody really knows.
-FATF gave the UK a company does not trigger these requirements if there is "partially compliant" score for this issue in its 2007 evalno ongoing relationship.
-HM Revenue & Customs (HMRC), uation of the UK's anti-money laundering standard but it was mostly measuring that the requirement is in place in the regulations, not whether it is being enforced; the follow-up report of 2009 also did not pay attention to enforcement.154 HMRC told Global Witness it has had responsibility for supervising the sector for four years and is still in the process of assessing compliance.
+FATF gave the UK a

+"partially compliant" score for this issue in its 2007 evaluation of the UK's anti-money laundering standard - but it was mostly measuring that the requirement is in place in the regulations, not whether it is being enforced; the follow-up report of 2009 also did not pay attention to enforcement.
+HMRC told Global Witness it has had responsibility for supervising the sector for four years and is still in the process of assessing compliance.
 It has commissioned research into compliance across the industries that it supervises, including ongoing research on anti-money laundering procedures.
 155

 HMRC said that its supervisors relied on intelligence provided to them, but added that these supervisors were not investigators and so do not look into specific incidents of wrongdoing.
 If there are serious concerns then the case might get passed onto HMRC's investigative unit, but this is very rare.
-The industry thus appears to be largely selfreporting: company service providers will give HMRC their own assessment of how compliant they think they are.
+The industry thus appears to be largely self-reporting: company service providers will give HMRC their own assessment of how compliant they think they are.
 This would be inadequate to even deter - let alone stop - abuse of the system by rogue providers, or the clients of those who are failing to do enough due diligence.